Pinecall

 bot.interrupted#

-The user cut off the bot mid-speech.
-The bot stops talking immediately.
+The user cut off the bot mid-speech. call.currentBotText shows what the bot managed to say before being interrupted.

 Protocol events#